Funmioja/LITA-Capstone-Projects-2/README.md

 and subscription trends.
 The dashboard allows stakeholders to explore data visually and filter by different dimensions such as region, subscription type, and customer status.

+## Dashboard Components
+- Key Metrics: Card visuals showing total revenue, average subscription duration, total cancellations, and active subscriptions.
+- Customer Segments: Charts highlighting revenue by region, subscription type, and cancellation rates.
+- Trend Analysis: Line and bar charts to show how cancellations and revenue have evolved over time.
+- Slicers for Interactivity: Slicers for region, subscription type, and subscription status to allow users to drill down into specific segments.